-Dr Elizabeth Shea, from the Birmingham Food Refusal Services is a Clinical Psychologist who has worked with young people with eating difficulties for the past 11 years.
-Problems eating a wide range of foods are common in autistic people and based on clinical experience, evidence-based practice and research.
-This article discusses the factors that are involved in the cause and maintenance of this pattern of eating.
+Dr Elizabeth Shea is a Clinical Psychologist who has worked with young people with eating difficulties for the past 11 years.
+Problems eating a wide range of foods are common in autistic people, and based on clinical experience, evidence-based practice and research this article discusses the factors that are involved in the cause and maintenance of this pattern of eating.

 My favourite food is chocolate crispy cake.
 I only like them if they’re melted.
 I wouldn’t want to try new foods because they might make me sick.
 I only like crunchy things.
 At birthdays I have a cake and I make a wish and blow out the candles but I never try it.
 I once had a tiny crumb of birthday cake but it made me feel sick.

 Rachel aged 6

 If you have met a young person on the spectrum who has issues with food then Rachel’s words will be familiar to you.
 I first encountered the typical style of eating in autistic people when I was a residential care worker for autistic young people.
 It was my job most evenings to cook dinner and I soon learnt that some of them had very particular preferences, including rejecting food that was the wrong brand or in different packaging (I also learnt to my cost the consequences of hiding or disguising foods; more of that later).

 Much of my career has been with young people who refuse foods, many of whom are on the spectrum, but also with those who do not have a diagnosis.
 Thus, “the pattern of avoidant and restrictive eating we see in autistic people is also observed in children and adults in the neurotypical population and therefore represents a function of traits that individuals have in common, rather than being specific to a diagnosis”1 .